openSUSE/security-team-blog/_posts/2025-05-07-deepin-desktop-removal.markdown

 also like to see other Linux distributions and the (security) community join us in trying to establish a better security culture with Deepin upstream.

+After publication of this report we received an email response from Deepin upstream and they also published [a blog post][upstream:blog-post-reaction] on the topic which contains similar content.
+They outline an action plan on how to improve the security stance of Deepin and also intend to solve any unfixed issues we reported by the end of May 2025.

 5) How to Continue Using Deepin on openSUSE
 ===========================================